rubymonsters/ruby-for-beginners/source/05-roadmap.md

 need to be able to assign names to them.
 This chapter explains variables in Ruby.

+### 4. Writing Methods

+While variables give names to things, methods give names to behaviour.
+Methods are like the swiss-army knife of programming.
+We'll have a look at the anatomy of a method, and learn how we can define our own ones.

-### 4. Objects, Classes, Methods
+### 5. Objects, Classes, Methods

-This chapter explores how objects and classes relate to each other, how methods can be called on objects, how to create new objects from classes, and what's up with that magic, so-called top-level object in Ruby.
+This chapter discusses how objects and classes relate to each other, how methods can be called on objects, and explores a number of different methods.

-### 5. Writing Methods

-Now that we know how existing methods can be used on built-in objects, it is time to look at the anatomy of a method, and learn how we can define our own ones.
+It also has a quick look to see what's up with that magic, so-called top-level object in Ruby.

 ### 6. Writing Classes

-With this knowledge at hand we can now go ahead and define our first class (kind of thing) ourselves (instead of using the ones that Ruby predefines):

-We'll define the class `Person`, create some "people" (objects), and let them interact.
+With this knowledge at hand we can now go ahead and define our first class (kind of thing) ourselves: We'll define the class `Person`, create some "people" (objects), and let them interact.
 We'll learn how to make our objects "know" things, and how to give them "behaviour".

 ### 7. More Built-in Classes: Symbols, Arrays, and Hashes